cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 application."
 author: cody
 ---
+If you're reading this, there's a good chance this will sound familiar...

+You've decided to build your latest idea for a SaaS app with [Jumpstart Pro](https://jumpstartrails.com/).

-It's something I'm sure most people reading this post are familiar with.
-You started working on your latest idea from an app.
-Start out crushing it and shipping code left and right.
+Things are going great and you're shipping code left and right.
 Then...as it tends to do, life gets in the way.

+Weeks or months later, you find some time and renewed vigor to get back at it.
+But before getting back into development, you'd like to take advantage of any bug fixes or new features merged to Jumpstart since you initially started the app.

 Blowing the dust off your old side project and getting things updated again can be a pretty daunting task.
 There's a point most of us hit where we start wondering if the ol' _kill it with fire_ approach is the best path forward and start thinking about scrapping what you have and starting over.

-I've been there so many times.
-I've also been on projects that go so long without being updated or maintained, it never gets done.
+I've been there...a lot.
+I've also been on projects that go so long without being updated or maintained, it hits a point where it seems impossible or at least improbable to get approval from the higher ups.

-That was something I wanted to avoid with [SpotSquid](https://spotsquid.com){:target="_blank"} and to try to take a long-term view of things and make sure things never get to the point of no return.
+That was something I wanted to avoid when I first started building [SpotSquid](https://spotsquid.com){:target="_blank"}.
+I wanted to take a long-term view and make sure things never get to the point of no return.

 I have a few processes I've started using to keep my running SaaS app updated as a solo developer.
 I'll be going through how I keep my Jumpstart Pro app updated